ONSdigital/sml-supporting-info/method-info/winsorisation/winsorisation.md

 ### Overview

 The Winsorisation method is available as part of the statistical-methods-library package.
-It takes a dataframe as input that contains the data to be considered for Wisorisation.
+It takes a dataframe as input that contains the data to be considered for Winsorisation.
 This method implements one-sided Winsorisation only.

 #### Input Data